Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 A group of people called Ammonites in the neighboring city of Jershon offered sanctuary to the refugees to the consternation of the Zoramites.
 After threats and intimidation to the people of Jershon for harboring the refugees failed, the belligerent Zoramites deserted in protest carrying vitriolic social and political Greek fire with their defection to the Kingdom of the Lamanites.

 Moroni's military headquarters moved to Jershon in the beginning of this new war and the people of Jershon, the Ammonites, relocated so that the Nephite military could use the city as a barracks to defend against the Lamanites and Zoramites.
-This is where Moroni appears in the record according to the Book of Alma, chapter 43 until he dies as recorded in Alma chapter 62.
+This is where Moroni appears in the record according to "The Book of Alma," chapter 43 until he dies as recorded in chapter 62.

 Character of Moroni

 Captain Moroni took the position of Chief Captain of the Nephite military at the age of 25.
-Nothing is recorded in the record about his life before he ascended to his position.
+Nothing is recorded in the chronology about his life before he ascended to his position.
 Nothing is told about his personal life regarding a family.
-What Mormon does reveal about this captain is that Moroni was the epitome of manhood.
+What Mormon does reveal about this captain is that Moroni was the epitome of manhood!

 Apparently, Moroni was such a fastidious person when it came to living righteous principles that Mormon compared him to Jesus Christ in estimation.

-If any person was, is, or would follow the behavior and spirit of Captain Moroni the powers of hell would be shaken!
+If any person was, is, or would follow the behavior and spirit of Captain Moroni, the powers of hell would be stunned!
 What did Moroni do to warrant that epitaph?

 Satan would NEVER have power over the hearts of humanity if they all were like Captain Moroni!
-What makes him such a shadow of Christ?
+What makes him such a shadow of Christ, a true representative?

 On his first command, Moroni had the task of readying his warriors for a confrontation with the Lamanites and Nephite dissenters, Zoramites.
-Hypothetically, it would be like the United States fighting Russia and Alaska defects to fight the US with Russia to provide some perspective.
+Hypothetically, I compare it to the United States fighting Russia, and Alaska (or any government within the US) defects to fight the USA in league with an enemy.
+It is as if Berlin left Germany to war with it in support of some enemy without--to provide some perspective.

-Not only did Moroni have to fight people that he probably associated with at one time, but also the leader of the Army that he fought was a former Nephite!
+Not only did Moroni have to fight people he probably associated with at one time, but also the leader of the army that he fought was a former Nephite!
 In fact, all of the leaders of the Lamanite military were former Nephites.
 These dissenters' hatred for the Nephites preserved the Lamanites' white-hot hateful feelings.
-Lamanites were already culturally flammable, but the accelerant was disaffected Nephites; otherwise, the nation of Lamanites (or nations) would not have been so inclined to maintain aggression towards the Nephites without them.
+Lamanites were already culturally flammable, but the accelerant was disaffected Nephites; otherwise, the nation of Lamanites (or nations) would not have been so inclined to maintain aggression towards the Nephites.

 Captain Moroni by Itzel-Nahomy

 The Nephites were outnumbered by the Lamanites, a possible conglomeration of many groups of people besides the descendants of Laman, who were numerous.
 The dissenters from the Nephites were almost as numerous as the standing army of Nephites as mentioned in the record.
 Moroni, therefore, had the task to think of ways to keep his warriors safe.
-Each death of a Nephite warrior meant a precarious situation to the Nephites.
-It appears as though there was a 2:1 ratio of Lamanites (including all dissenters) to Nephites.
+Each death of a Nephite warrior meant a precarious situation for the Nephites.
+It appears as though there was a 2:1 ratio favoring the Lamanites (including all dissenters).

 God had made a promise to the Nephite nation, and for that matter, every nation that subsists upon the Americas (North and South presumably) that "Inasmuch as ye are not guilty of the first offense, neither the second, ye shall not suffer yourselves to be slain by the hands of your enemies," Alma 43:46.
 Armed with that knowledge Moroni prepared his nation to defend against the more numerous Lamanite army.